Skip to main content

 The most gentle 3D live cell imaging

-Thanks to its patented confocal technology, GAIA Point REscan is a super resolution microscope enabling deep live cell imaging beyond the diffraction limit using only nanowatts of power.
+Thanks to its patented confocal technology, GAIA Point REscan is a super resolution microscope enabling deep live cell imaging beyond the diffraction limit using only microwatts of power.
 Our Point REscan is available in two versions, streamlined GAIA α and flagship GAIA λ.

 Image wide in super resolution